JMcbeath1966/Simply-Weather/readme.md

 ### Visitor Goals 🔥

-1. As a user, I want to easily understand the main purpose of the site and find the weather easily
+1. As a user, I want to easily understand the main purpose of the site and find the weather easily - [Here] (INSERT)
-2. Sign up through a modal (popup) and receive an email confirming the user details and a thank you message.
-3. Visually access all key weather details for the users chosen city location.
+3. Visually access all key weather details for the users chosen city location. - [Here] (INSERT)
-4. Navigate intuitively through the site to find key information
+4. Navigate intuitively through the site to find key information - [Here] (INSERT)
-5. Provide key information to encourage the user to look at the recommended sites
+5. Provide key information to encourage the user to look at the recommended sites - [Here] (INSERT)
-6. Easy access to the recommended sites.
+6. Easy access to the recommended sites. - [Here] (INSERT)

 EVIDENCE THESE WITH EMBEDDED IMAGES

 ## Deployment 🔥

 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps...